sanskrutipote/GreenCart/README.md

-# GreenCart
-An agricultural marketplace for buying/selling crops, renting machinery, and accessing cultivation guidance
 # 🌱 GreenCart – Smart Agricultural Marketplace

 GreenCart is a comprehensive agricultural platform designed to empower farmers and connect agricultural communities.
 The platform enables users to buy and sell crops, rent farming machinery, and access reliable cultivation and protection information through a single digital solution.